 There are two ways you can achieve this.
-The first method is free and won’t cost you a dime but the second method; you’ll spend a few bucks.
+The first method is free and will not cost you a dime but the second method; you will spend a few bucks.

 a) Rearrange furniture

-If you don’t mind blocking your windows, you should try this method.
+If you do not mind blocking your windows, you should try this method.
 I guess you understand how sound travels right?
 (Read this article to get a refresher on how sound travels).

 You can move some furniture on the window and just like curtains; they will block noise.
 You can place bookshelves, couches, closets or similar stuff in front of your window.

-But if you don’t want to block out the window, here’s an alternative method.
+But if you do not want to block out the window, here is an alternative method.
 You can place furniture next to the window.
 They’ll still absorb some sounds but not as much compared to placing them in front of the windows.

 b) Block using acoustic panels

 The best part with blocking windows is that you will be guaranteed you won’t experience noise problem again- other factors such as walls, door, ceiling constant.